bluefroguk1/empire-dump/content/Wiki/Titles/Conscience of the Senate.md

 ### Proposal
 The Conscience may propose a single motion for consideration by the Senate each summit.
 ### Voice of Virtue
 The Conscience may abstain from any vote in the Senate.
-The conscience will often be called on to speak on matters relating to the Synod.
+The conscience [[Will|will]] often be called on to speak on matters relating to the Synod.
 ## [[Appointment]]
 The [[Cardinal of the Way]] may appoint any citizen to be the Conscience, provided that that citizen has never held the position previously.
 It is frowned upon to name a conscience from the same nation as the [[Cardinal|cardinal]].
-If the Conscience controls a congregation, they face additional restrictions.
+If the Conscience controls a [[Congregation|congregation]], they face additional restrictions.
-The conscience may hold the seat for no longer than a year, or until a new cardinal of the Way is appointed and chooses to name a replacement.
-For example, if a Conscience were appointed during the [[Winter]] Solstice, they would serve until the end of the Winter Solstice the following year, or until a new cardinal was appointed who wanted to replace them.
+The conscience may hold the seat for no longer than a year, or until a new [[Cardinal of the Way|cardinal of the Way]] is appointed and chooses to name a replacement.
+For example, if a Conscience were appointed during the [[Winter]] Solstice, they would serve until the end of the Winter Solstice the following year, or until a new [[Cardinal|cardinal]] was appointed who wanted to replace them.
-They can be revoked by the [[General]] Assembly, the Assembly of the Way, and the [[Assembly of the Nine]].
+They can be revoked by the [[General]] [[Assembly]], the [[Assembly]] of [[The Way|the Way]], and the [[Assembly of the Nine]].
 RecentElections|Conscience_of_the_Senate
 Senate Further Reading